 - 25 hours of Continuing Education credit

-- Full Pension rate -Single room: USD$1,745 at the Washington Retreat House - 5 nights (Sunday, May 19 to Friday, May 24, 2019) in single room with shared bathroom.
+- Full Pension Rate: Single room: USD$1,795 for SDI members, USD$1895 for non-members includes 5 nights of lodging (will start Sunday, February 2) in single room with shared bathroom.
 Lunches, breakfasts and dinners included (will start with breakfast on Monday and will end with lunch on Friday)

 - If you need extra information, please contact the SDI Office at firstname.lastname@example.org

 - Cancellations: Refunds (less a $50 non-refundable registration fee) will be provided with written notice prior to November 15, 2019.
 After November 15, 2019 SDI will issue 50% refunds (less a $50 non-refundable registration fee).
 Refunds will not be issued after January 1, 2020.

 - This workshop will be limited to no more than 40 people